 - Imminent Danger Clue: The ancient ruins they're in were from a culture where the population had two heads, but nobody notices for a while that all the "statues" have only one head each.

-- It Can Think: In "Blink" the Angels are predators that sneak up when you're not looking and leave you stranded elsewhere in time.
+- It Can Think: In "Blink", the Angels are predators that sneak up when you're not looking and leave you stranded elsewhere in time.
 Here, they work together to lay traps, break necks and steal voices as bait.
-Gets worse in the second part.
+It gets worse in the second part.

 - It Won't Turn Off: This happens to the video recording of the Weeping Angel; it turns itself back on.